 One way of reducing the burden on both individual MPS clients and on the service itself is to add a second publication method through which an MPS client can request only those individual entity-level metadata documents for which it has an immediate need.

-Such a metadata publication protocol is currently being standardised (see [MDQuery]), and initial implementations of compatible publication servers and client software are expected to be available on an experimental basis in 2013, at which stage the technology will be evaluated for use within the UK federation.
+Such a metadata publication protocol is currently being standardised (see [MDQuery], [MDQuerySAML]), and initial implementations of compatible publication servers and client software are becoming available.
+The technology will be evaluated for use within the UK federation.